mantczakaus/mantczakaus.github.io/README.md

 This template is based on the [ELIXIR Toolkit Theme example](https://github.com/ELIXIR-Belgium/elixir-toolkit-theme-example).

 Thank you to Sarah Beecroft (Pawsey), Matthew Downton (Gadi) and Ziad Al-Bkhetan (Australian BioCommons) for help with testing the pipeline on Gadi and Setonix, as well as providing valuable information regarding these two high performance computing environments.
-Thank you to eResearch team from QUT for making possible to execute the ONTvisc pipeline on Lyra and all the provided support.
+Thank you to eResearch team from QUT for making possible to execute the ONTViSc pipeline on Lyra and all the provided support.